Persons interested in becoming a member may contact Vice President , Kirk Hempel by email at: vice_president@bk-

 Chapter California VI was formed in 1987 by a group of seventeen San Diego area law enforcement officers, some retired and some on active duty.
 We have been chartered since January 1988, making us one of the oldest currently existing Blue Knights® chapters in California.
 Our members are full-

-Chapter meetings are held at 0900 hours on the first Saturday of each month at the Broken Yolk Cafe, 1851 Garnet Avenue, Pacific Beach, CA. (Unless that is a holiday weekend) Check the Knightly Newsletter Calendar for specific dates and locations of the meeting place.
+Chapter meetings are held at 0900 hours on the second Saturday of each month at the Broken Yolk Cafe, 1851 Garnet Avenue, Pacific Beach, CA. (Unless that is a holiday weekend) Check the Knightly Newsletter Calendar for specific dates and locations of the meeting place.
 After breakfast and a one hour meeting, we go for a ride.

 The Blue Knights® International Law Enforcement Motorcycle Club, Inc., is an International fraternal organization comprised of law enforcement officers and their families who are also motorcycle enthusiasts.
 Headquartered in Bangor, Maine, the Blue Knights® operates under an international constitution and bylaws within an organizational structure of an international board of directors and eleven regional conferences, each conference including a number of local chapters.
 The Blue Knights® promotes safe and responsible motorcycling and sponsors fund raising in support of numerous charities.